mithunkumarc/learning-react/hooks/readMe.md

         It serves the same purpose as componentDidMount, componentDidUpdate, and componentWillUnmount in React classes, but unified into a single API.

-        useState works asynchronously , so updated state can be found in useEffect rather than immediate after using setState.
+        useState works asynchronously ,
+        so updated state can be found in useEffect rather than immediate after using setState.

+        important :
+        When you call useEffect, you’re telling React to run your “effect” function after flushing changes to the DOM.
+        Effects are declared inside the component so they have access to its props and state.
+        By default, React runs the effects after every render — including the first render.